timmolderez/jumpcut-aliases/README.md

 Jumpcut can be compiled as follows:
 1. Install Rust: https://www.rust-lang.org/tools/install
 2. Clone Jumpcut's repository: `git clone git@github.com:timmolderez/jumpcut.git`
-3. Run `cargo build`
+3. *(Optional)* Run Jumpcut's test suite: `cargo test -- --test-threads=1`
+4. Run `cargo build --release`
-4. All done!
-You can find the compiled binary in the "target/debug" subdirectory.
+5. All done!
+You can find the compiled binary in the "target/release" subdirectory.

 Note that the Jumpcut binary itself won't execute any aliases; it can only print the command to be executed to your console.
 The actual execution is done by the snippet of code you had to add to your shell's profile script during Jumpcut's [installation](#installation).